Skip to main content

 9. Triggers and Actions for the selected 'Asite' connector will appear in separate tabs.

-10. From the 'Triggers' tab, select a trigger as required to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
-Here, we are selecting 'When a workflow is triggered on file(s)'.
+10. In the 'Triggers' tab, select a trigger needed to perform an action when a specific Asite workflow event is triggered based on configuration within Asite.
+In this example, we choose the 'When a workflow is triggered on file(s)' option.

-11. You will be required to authorize your access to Asite in the next step by signing in.
-Click 'Sign In'.
+11. In the next step, you must authorize your access to Asite by signing in.
+Click the 'Sign In' button.
 This is a one-time process.

-12. Enter your Asite login credentials and click 'Login'.
+12. Enter your Asite login credentials and click the 'Login' button.

-13. Here, you need to allow Microsoft Power Automate permission to read and write data by clicking 'Allow'.
+13. In this step, you must grant Microsoft Power Automate permission to access and modify data by clicking the 'Allow' button.
 This is a one-time process.

 Once done, click '+ New Step' to continue.

-15. You are required to choose an action here.
+15. You need to choose an action here.

 16. To use the connector provided by Asite, search for ‘Asite’ and select the required connector provided by Asite.
 All Asite connectors are categorized under the ‘Premium’ tab (also available in the ‘All’ tab).